seymenbahtiyar/UiPath_Code_Review_Checklist/README.md

 - [x] Log errors appropriately
 - [x] Use appropriate log levels
 - [x] Avoid excessive logging during runtime to prevent performance bottlenecks and ensure proper database usage
-- [x] Generate reports that provide details on bot executions
+- [x] Generate reports that provide details on bot executions (if necessary, send a output email to the process owner)

 ## Dev Ops